 In my experience, tip-pools have taken away my ability to control how much money I walk with (or whatever bit of control I felt like I had) which made me less willing to hustle, and probably just a less-fun version of myself.
 No one wants that.

-I am going to speak to my bias here, which is that I have never worked for a manager/team of managers who was able to successfully lead a team using a tip-pool.
-I think it can be done, don’t get me wrong, I just have yet to see it in person.
+I am going to speak to my bias here, which is that I have yet to work for a manager or team of managers who was able to successfully lead a team using a tip-pool.
+Don't get me wrong, I think it can be done, I just have yet to experience it.

 Poor management of a tip-pool culture looks like this:

 If you are going to switch your team from a tip-out to a tip-pool structure, ask yourself why?
 And also ask yourself if you and your management team have the resources to manage it in a way that puts your team ahead, not behind.

 Despite sometimes feeling let down in a tip-pool system, I did find some parts of it to be helpful!

 The thing I liked most about working in a tip-pool structure was the ability to transfer a table to another server/bartender without worrying about losing the money.
 This really made things simpler when it came to switching sections or ending a shift.

 No one wants to have to wait around forever for a table to close out just so you can get the tip and go home.
 In a tip-pool, you can transfer the table to another server and clock out.
 As a manager I definitely see the benefit of this when it comes to regulating labor and hours.